hackclub/terminalcraft/submissions/Midnight-Protocol/README.md

 ### Contributing

 I very very much welcome contributions!
-If you encounter any issues or have ideas for improvements, please submit an issue, and we will get back to you as soon as possible.
+If you encounter any issues or have ideas for improvements, please submit an issue, and I will get back to you as soon as possible.

 ### AI Usage